Skip to content

 A complete field review finding has three parts: what was observed, how it compares to the standard, and what should happen next.
 The corpus tells us the first two are nearly always present.
 The third is not.

-34.5% of classified observations in the corpus contain an actionable recommendation.
-The remaining 65.5% report a condition without explicitly telling the contractor what to do about it.
+About a third of observations carry an explicit, actionable recommendation, language that tells the contractor what to do next.
+The remaining two-thirds report a condition without an explicit directive.
 This is not a failure of the engineers; many observations are pure status notes ("progress is on schedule") where no recommendation is appropriate.

 Categories with the highest recommendation density (observation types where engineers almost always close the loop):